-The handling, storage, and disposal of mercury-containing, energy efficient lights such as linear fluorescent, compact fluorescent, and high intensity discharge lamps are subject to state and local laws.
-For businesses, either the Federal Universal Waste Rule (40 CFR 273) or a state’s version of the Universal Waste Rule applies when the volume of lamps (and other types of regulated waste) exceeds a certain threshold.
-Recycling is usually the only financially viable option for businesses or institutions that generate large numbers of waste lamps to comply with the Rule.
+In the US, handling, storage, and disposal of mercury-containing, energy efficient lights such as linear fluorescent, compact fluorescent, and high intensity discharge lamps are subject to various legal requirements.
+For businesses, either the Federal Universal Waste Rule or a state’s version of the Universal Waste Rule applies when the volume of lamps (and other types of regulated waste) exceeds a certain threshold.
+Recycling is usually the only financially viable way for businesses or institutions that generate large numbers of waste lamps to comply with the Rule.

-Mercury-containing lamps generated by households and small businesses, however, are not always subject to legal restrictions regarding their disposal.
-But state laws vary and some states, such as California, Maine, New Hampshire, Minnesota, Vermont and Massachusetts, prohibit all mercury-containing lamps from being discarded in the solid waste stream.
+Legal restrictions on disposal of mercury-containing lamps generated by households and small businesses exist mainly at the state level.
+State laws vary and only California, Maine, New Hampshire, Minnesota, Vermont and Massachusetts prohibit all mercury-containing lamps from being discarded in the solid waste stream.

-Many local ordinances require recycling of mercury-containing products, including lighting.
-It’s best to check with your municipality to understand whether there are local requirements addressing mercury-containing waste disposal.
+There are also local ordinances that require recycling of lamps and other mercury-containing products.
+It’s best to check with your county/municipal authorities to determine whether there are local requirements addressing how and where to dispose mercury-containing waste.

-Members of NEMA’s lamp manufacturing section encourage recycling of all mercury-containing lamps, regardless of whether recycling is required by law.
-This site contains information on how to find collection sites and recycling services in your area.
+Members of NEMA’s Light Source manufacturing section encourage recycling of all mercury-containing lamps, regardless of whether recycling is required by federal or state law or local ordinance.